Goldflow/calc-unit-test/README.md

 this project is based on the angular-seed & includes the CalculatorApp project + CalcControllerSpec file to run some initial tests against it

+## Running the project ##

+if you have lite-server installed > navigate to the /app folder in commandline & type

+	lite-server

+## Running the Unit Tests ##

+make sure you have karma command line installed

+	npm install -g karma-cli

+than navigate to the project root folder and type:

+	karma start karma.conf.js

 # angular-seed — the seed for AngularJS apps

 This project is based on an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.